 This pup is a crossbreed from the Tenerife dogs and other native dog breeds from the Bichon dog family.
 Havanese were bred to provide companionship for the wealthy families in Cuba.

 The breed came to the United States back in 1959 when a few Cubans fled their country because of the Cuban revolution.
 The American Kennel Club officially recognized the Havanese in 1995.
-Before the Havanese dogs coming to the United States, there were only eleven dogs left in Cuba.
+Before the Havanese dogs came to the United States, there were only eleven dogs left in Cuba.

 Havanese are considered to be a small dog breed but not fragile.